 Ultrasonic Collars

-Ultrasonic collars are another type of shock collar that operate by emitting a high-pitched sound that is only audible to dogs.
+Ultrasonic collars are another type of shock collar that emits a high-pitched sound only audible to dogs.
 The sound is intended to startle the dog and interrupt undesirable behavior.
 While ultrasonic collars do not involve physical stimulation like static shock collars, there is debate over the effectiveness and potential discomfort caused by the high-frequency sound.

 Controversy Surrounding Shock Collars